dssg/mlforpublicpolicylab/techsessions/session5-triage.md

 Then run triage inside a `screen` session using the run.py file you created and the config file you've just updated.

+### Things that may go wrong

+- **YAML indentation**, especially inside the multi-line label query.
+It is the single most common failure.
+You can use yaml checkers on the web to test and fix the yaml.
+- **Your label query returns the wrong columns.** It must return exactly `entity_id` and `outcome`.
+- **Empty cohorts.** If `rep.cohorts()` shows zero entities on some dates, your temporal config and your data don't overlap the way you think they do.

 ## Useful Triage Resources
 - [github repo](http:github.com/dssg/triage) - has code and links to documentation
 - [colab demo notebook](https://colab.research.google.com/github/dssg/triage/blob/master/example/colab/colab_triage.ipynb) has a lot of inline documentation that will be useful